22 Free Road Trip Games for Couples

 2. 21 Questions

-21 Questions is one of those classic games that anyone can play.
+21 Questions is one of those classic that anyone can play.

 You start with 21 questions (hence the name), and you get to ask your partner anything you want.

-It can be any topic or no topic at all — as long as it’s not offensive.
+It can be any or no topic at all — as long as it’s not offensive.

 The goal is to learn more about your partner and get them talking about themselves by asking questions like “What’s your favorite movie?” or “If you could eat whatever you wanted for the rest of your life, what would it be?”